breichl/oceanmixedlayers/README.md

 ### Creating a clean conda install with minimal external packages

-This package utilizes numpy, matplotlib, xarray, jupyter, netcdf4, and gsw for full functionality.
-To create a clean conda environment with these packages follow:
+This package utilizes numpy and gsw for functionality of the mld software.
+Notebooks and other tests may require additional packages, such as xarray and matplotlib.
+To create a clean conda environment with the minimum required packages follow:
 ```
-conda create env -n oml numpy matplotlib xarray jupyter netcdf4
+conda create env -n oml numpy
 conda activate oml
 conda install -c conda-forge gsw
 ```